Willy-Norbert/e-commerce_backend/README.md

 ```
 ---
-##  Designs & Visuals

-This section includes the design mockups, UI screenshots, and architecture diagrams used for this e-commerce app.

 ### UI/UX Design (Figma)

 The user interface and experience of WomXchange Rwanda were thoughtfully designed using Figma, a collaborative design tool that allows for fast prototyping and clear communication of interface concepts.